| Title: | Dynamic Revision Letters for 'Rmarkdown' Manuscripts |

 The environment to which the manuscript should be assigned. |

-, the manuscript is invisibly assigned to the specified environment for later use by other revise functions.
-For example, this allows get_revision
+If to_envir is TRUE, the manuscript is invisibly assigned to the specified environment for later use by other revise functions.
+For example, this allows get_revision to work without specifying a manuscript.
+This behaviour can be disabled by setting options(revise_use_envir = FALSE).

-Invisibly returns a list of class manuscript
+Invisibly returns a list of class manuscript, containing

 the following elements: